 It's easy to grow more zucchini and summer squash than you can possibly eat, and even friends and neighbors can get tired of zucchini bread.
 Fortunately, zucchini and other summer squash are among the easiest vegetables to dry in a dehydrator—and dehydrated zucchini and squash will stay tasty and fresh for recipes all year long.
-To use your summer bounty in the dead of winter, just rehydrate squash and add it to pureed soups, stews, and other dishes.
+To use your summer bounty in the dead of winter, just re-hydrate squash and add it to pureed soups, stews, and other dishes.

 Before Dehydrating Consider Blanching

-Wash the squash.
+- Wash the squash.
 You won't be peeling them, so you should gently brush or scrub away any dirt.

-Slice the squash into 1/4-inch thick rounds or pieces.
+- Slice the squash into 1/4 inch thick rounds or pieces.

-Set the dehydrator for 135F.
-Dry the squash until crisp-dry.
-This will usually take about six hours.
+- Set the dehydrator for 135 F, drying the squash until crisp-dry, which will usually take about six hours.

-Remove the dried squash from the dehydrator and let it cool at room temperature for 10 minutes.
+- Remove the dried squash from the dehydrator, and let it cool at room temperature for 10 minutes.

-Once the dried squash is cool, transfer it to airtight containers.
+- Once the dried squash is cool, transfer it to airtight containers.
 Label the containers to identify the contents and include the date that you dried the squash.
 This will help in identifying it later, as well as knowing which containers you dried earlier or later so you can use the oldest first.

 Rehydrating and Using Dried Zucchini